What are KPIs?

 The ultimate purpose of any product would be to provide value to the user in the most seamless way possible.
 And to ensure that it is happening, feedback from the users is a great resource that will help.
 Below given are some of the commonly used user satisfaction metrics.

 1. Net Promoter Score:

 Net Promoter Score is a simple metric that allows us to see how loyal the customers are to the product/brand, by measuring their satisfaction.
-The process of collecting this data is rather simple that could be done at any phase of the customer lifecycle.
-It is done by asking users how satisfied they are with the product on the scale of 0–10, 10 being the score for the most satisfying experience.
+The process of collecting this data is rather simple and could be done at any phase of the customer lifecycle.
+It is done by asking users how satisfied they are with the product on a scale of 0–10, 10 being the score for the most satisfying experience.

-Based on the response of the user, they can be classified into Detractors, Passive and Promoters which is explained in detail below:
+Based on the response of the user, they can be classified into Detractors, Passive, and Promoters which is explained in detail below:

 2. Customer Satisfaction Score:

 As the name suggests, CSAT is the direct indicator of customer satisfaction.
 This score indicates how satisfied the customers are with the product or even specific features of it.
 CSAT is generally expressed in percentage and this data can be acquired by asking users questions about how satisfied they are with the product.

 Right from a single question to any number of questions can be asked to the users and the score is taken generally on a scale of 1–5 or 1–10.
 These results are averaged out and when expressed in percentage, 100% indicates total customer satisfaction and 0% indicates the exact opposite.